libcxx/Snowlake/demo/README.md

 # Demo

+This directory holds the demoware for a brief demonstration of how the *Snowlake* language and compiler can be used.

+## Quick demo

 Imagine we are going on the adventure of designing and building the next great statically typed system programming language, and name it *MyAwesomeLang*.